The Woman Behind the Pulse

 She Built It Inside the Absence

 She looked for support.
-For a hand, a framework, a voice that understood what was actually happening to her, not just physically, but in the deeper place where identity lives.
+For a hand, a framework, a voice that understood what was actually happening to her, in the body and in the deeper place where identity lives.
 She found almost nothing.
 So she built Nabad Rising inside the absence.

 Finding Ground Mid-Fall

 Then the walls started closing in.
-The alignment that had brought them back began to slip, and staying became its own kind of slow erosion.
-She and her husband packed what mattered, took their daughter Reina Naya, and moved to Georgia.
-They chose a place that felt more open, more breathable, more like ground that could actually hold something new.
+The certainty that had brought them back began to slip, and staying became its own kind of slow erosion.
+She and her husband packed what mattered, took their daughter Reina Naya, and left.
+They chose Georgia.
+A place that felt more open, more breathable.
+Ground that could hold something new.
 A place to rebuild from intention rather than inheritance.

-Christina brings testimony to this work.
-A public health lens trained on intergenerational cycles and behavioral inheritance.
-A spiritual rigor earned through her own unraveling.
-The specific knowledge of a woman who has had to find herself across continents, losses, and the kind of becoming that has no roadmap.
+She brings all of it to this work.
+A public health training that taught her how cycles travel through generations and what it takes to interrupt them.
+A spiritual rigor earned through her own crossing.
+The specific knowledge of a woman who has had to find herself across continents, across losses, across the kind of becoming that has no roadmap.

 Nabad Rising exists because she could not find what she needed when she needed it most.
-It exists so you do not have to build the container alone while you are still learning how to breathe inside it.
+It exists so you have somewhere to go when the floor starts to fall.